wagtail/rfcs/text/071-responsive-images-support.md

 ### Pluggable image rendition generation backends

 Similarly to the above, it seems promising to have a way to altogether delegate image renditions generation to an external image resizing API – for example Cloudinary, Cloudflare Image Resizing, or custom implementation running on edge servers.

+### Background rendition generation

+An alternative to optimise the performance of renditions generations would be to offload this work to a background task.

+We chose not to pursue this at this stage since this is an existing cost with the current workarounds, and since the rendition generation cost is only an issue for the first request for a given image rendition.

 ### Image placeholders